Kavanaugh dismisses concerns about women dying as just ‘a point of view’

 “In the 1950s and ’60s, two decades before Roe, deaths from illegal abortions in this country ran between 200,000 and 1.2 million,” Feinstein said.
 “A lot of women died in that period.”

-(Feinstein misspoke on this; according to the Guttmacher Institute report she cited, 200,000 to 1.2 million was the total number of unsafe, illegal abortions during that period in the U.S., not the number of deaths.
-By the 1960s, illegal abortion officially killed about 200 women a year and sent thousands more to the hospital with serious complications.
+(Feinstein misspoke on this; according to the Guttmacher Institute report she cited, 200,000 to 1.2 million was the total number of unsafe, illegal abortions during those two decades in the U.S., not the number of deaths.
+By the 1960s, illegal abortion officially killed about 200 women per year and sent thousands more to the hospital with serious complications.
 Worldwide, 68,000 women die every year of unsafe abortion, and 5 million experience lifelong complications, because safe, legal abortion is not available.)